planetary-server-manager/planet-minecraft-bedrock/README.md

 > **Example**: If your world is called **"planetary-minecraft"**, and the map is saved on January 2nd, 2024 at exactly 3:45am, the backup will be called **"planetary-minecraft-20204-01-02_03-45-00"**.

 # Volumes
-> :warning: **Important**: It is highly recommended that you map these volumes to your host machine.
+> ⚠️ **Important**: It is highly recommended that you map these volumes to your host machine.
 Otherwise all save data and configuration will be lost when the container is deleted/updated.

 | Path | Description |
 | --- | --- |